PhilterPaper/Perl-PDF-Builder/README.md

 dmake, gmake (e.g., Strawberry Perl on Windows), or nmake.

 PDF::Builder does not currently compile and link anything, so `gcc`, `g++`, etc. will not be used.
-The build process merely copies .pm files around, and runs the "t" tests to confirm the proper installation.
+The build process merely copies .pm files into place, and runs the "t" tests to confirm the proper installation.

 ## Copyright